 I first searched for last 10,000 tweets on Twitter, did some cleaning and finally analysed for sentiments.

-So basically, hardly anyone asked why the person did what they did.
+Essentially, hardly anyone asked why the person did what they did.
 If it was even purposeful.
 Everyone just made a smiley face.
-A sad smiley face.
+A sad smiley face. 😞

 I thought of analysing the tweets by two world leaders: Narendra Modi (our PM) and Donald Trump (US President).